malienist/vovk/README.md

+### Work on Vovk 2.0 is in full swing.
+New version to be released in 2024 LV Conf Season.
+Stay tuned.
+### Teaser: ELF files welcome, disassembly supported :)

 # Vovk - Yara rule generator
 Debugging module for generating in-depth YARA rules for malware.
 Full post on Medium: https://malienist.medium.com/vovk-advanced-yara-rule-generator-3dff64e31fbb